Foundation / Corporation

-Media Fellowships are 12 months in duration and can begin anytime between July and November 2020.
+Media Fellowships are 12 months in duration and can begin anytime in the fall of 2021.

-Fellowships are 18 months in duration and can begin anytime between July and November 2020.
+Advocacy Fellowships are 18 months in duration and can begin anytime in the fall of 2021.

 Applicants must be able to devote at least 35 hours per week to the project if awarded a fellowship; and the project must be the applicant’s only full-time work during the course of the fellowship.
 Fellows cannot be full-time students during their fellowships.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.